Sign up to our Newsletter

 2. Different Certifications

-3. Different Curriculums
+3. Different Curricula

 An LLM is also generally more theoretical than a JD to help students formulate their own opinions on policies and laws.